awwright/http-progress/draft-wright-http-patch-byterange.md

 [200 bytes...]
 ~~~

- Since the document is fully written to, the server responds with 200 (OK), the same response as if the entire 600 bytes were written in a PUT request.
+The server responds with 200 (OK).
+Since this completely writes out the 600-byte document, the server may also perform final processing, for example, checking that the document is well formed.
+The server MAY return an error code if there is a syntax or other error, or in an earlier response as soon as it it able to detect an error, however the exact behavior is left undefined.